Prevent Confidential Document Leaks with AntiLeak Paper

 FAQs

-Got questions about Tagit AntiLeak Print Paper?
-Below you will find answers to the most common technical and practical questions from our security professionals.
-If your question isn´t listed, feel free to contact us directly.
+Got questions about TAGIT AntiLeak Paper?
+Below are answers to some of the most common technical and operational questions regarding AntiLeak technology and physical document security.
+If your question is not listed, feel free to contact us directly.

-Will the paper still be detected if it's folded or cut?
+Will TAGIT AntiLeak Paper still be detected if folded or cut?

-Do you offer a solution where printers/copiers only print on security paper?
+Do you offer a solution where printers or copiers only print on secure paper?

-Can someone bypass detection using booster bags or shielding?
+Can someone bypass detection using booster bags or shielding materials?

 What detection range can I expect?